-- Additionally, if you are eligible to receive services from Indian health providers, you may see these providers without a referral.
+- Additionally, if you are eligible to get services from Indian health providers, you may use these providers without a referral.
 We must pay the Indian health provider for those services even if they are out of our plan’s network.

-- More information on referrals is available in Chapter 3 the Member Handbook.
+- More information on referrals is available in Chapter 3 of the Member Handbook.

-- Referrals from your network PCP or our plan are not needed for:
+- Referrals from your network PCP are not needed for:

 - Your provider may need prior authorization or an approval from UPHP MI Health Link before you get certain services.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4 of the Member Handbook.
 Some drugs are covered only if you get prior authorization from us.
 Covered drugs that need prior authorization are marked in the List of Covered Drugs.

 - You also have access to a Care Coordinator and a Care Team that you choose.